Indecomposability of derived categories for arbitrary schemes: Preliminares

 A subcategory $\mathcal{A}\subset \mathcal{T}$ is said to be {\it left admissible} (resp. right admissible) if the inclusion functor $i\colon \mathcal{A}\hookrightarrow \mathcal{T}$ admits a left adjoint (resp. right adjoint). $\mathcal{A}\subset \mathcal{T}$ is {\it admissible} if it is both left and right admissible.

 A SOD $\mathcal{T}=\langle \mathcal{A},\mathcal{B}\rangle$ is called {\it admissible} if both subcategories $\mathcal{A}$ and $\mathcal{B}$ are admissible.

 \end{defin}

 Notice that if $X$ is a smooth and proper variety, any SOD of $\cdbc{X}$ is admissible \cite{BK89}.
 This is not longer true if $X$ is a singular scheme.
 In this case, $\Perf({X})$ is an example of a non-admissible subcategory of $\cdbc{X}$.
+Remember that we say that a scheme $X$ satisfies the (ELF) condition, if it is separated, noetherian of finite Krull dimension and its category of coherent sheaves has enough locally free sheaves.
+This is satisfied for instance, for any quasi-projective scheme.
 In \cite{Or06}, Orlov proves the following interesting result.